jnb/jr/README.md

 ## Quickstart

-TODO
+Run `jr init` in the root of a git-backed Jujutsu repository.

 ## Design principles

 ### History is preserved

 Preserving history is the raison d'être for this tool.
-If we instead force-push our changes, using `jj git push`, then the GitHub review experience really
+If we instead force-push our changes, using e.g. `jj git push`, then the GitHub review experience really
 degrades:

 - There's no way for reviewers to only see changes since their last review.